nus-cs2103-AY2122S1/tp/docs/AboutUs.md

 * Role: Team lead
 * Responsibilities:
-  1. Team lead: Responsible for overall project coordination
+  1. Team lead: Responsible for overall project coordination.
-  2. Scheduling and tracking: In charge of defining, assigning, and tracking project tasks
+  2. Scheduling and tracking: In charge of defining, assigning, and tracking project tasks.
-  3. Deliverables and deadlines: Ensure project deliverables are done on time and in the right format
+  3. Deliverables and deadlines: Ensure project deliverables are done on time and in the right format.
-  4. Logic package gatekeeper: In charge of merging any commits related Logic package on main repo
+  4. Logic package gatekeeper: In charge of merging any commits related Logic package on main repo.

 ### Chan Choon Yong